MyCryptoHQ/support.mycrypto.com/src/content/getting-started/getting-back-to-basics-tips-for-newbies.md

 ### Tips

 1. Never hand-type your address.
-If you copy and paste your address, do it [incognito]](https://www.wikihow.com/Activate-Incognito-Mode) and still take the time to double check the address.
+If you copy and paste your address, do it [in incognito mode](https://www.wikihow.com/Activate-Incognito-Mode) and still take the time to double check the address.
 This attack has not been seen yet, but a lot of Chrome extensions have access to the information that you copy and paste.
 Most extensions do not have access to incognito tabs by default but you can change this in your settings.
 (Contributed by @RaymondDurk - Thank You!)

 2. Use the version of your address that has uppercase letters.
 [Ethereum address has Lower and Upper Case Letters](https://support.mycrypto.com/addresses/my-ethereum-address-has-uppercase-and-lowercase-letters.html)